Homemade Macaroni and Cheese is a creamy side dish that tastes amazing thanks to three surprise ingredients.

 This self-taught cook totally disagrees.
 Never had formal training and proud of it.

 I was born and raised in the south where most southerners add an egg to their mac and cheese.
-Tastes FABULOUS!
+I love the taste and texture!